-- Providing information to help people get answers to their questions about the full spectrum of long-term care and support services - in nursing facilities and in the community.
+- Providing information to residents about residents' rights, long-term care options, supports and services in nursing facilities and in the community.

-- Investigating complaints and problems.
-Ombudsmen dig a little deeper to understand the problem and find potential solutions.
-Ombudsmen handle and resolve complaints to the satisfaction of residents and participants.
+- Investigating complaints and concerns.
+Ombudsmen will work to resolve complaints to the satisfaction of residents.

 - Friends and relatives of persons who live in long-term care facilities;

-- Individuals and families who are considering nursing home placement as a long-term care option;
+- Individuals and families who are considering long-term care facility placement as a long-term care option;

 - The community-at-large; and